VLSI-EDA/PoC/docs/IPCores/mem/ocram/ocram_sdp.rst

 * dual clock, clock enable,
 * 1 read port plus 1 write port.

+Both reading and writing are synchronous to the rising-edge of the clock.
+Thus, when reading, the memory data will be outputted after the clock edge, i.e, in the following clock cycle.

 The generalized behavior across Altera and Xilinx FPGAs since Stratix/Cyclone and Spartan-3/Virtex-5, respectively, is as follows: